-Surfing carefree and anonymously, the dream of every VPN user.
+Surfing carefree and anonymously is the dream of every VPN user.
 CyberGhost, a Romanian VPN provider, claims to cover the tracks of its more than 30 million users, branding itself as "the one-click solution for your privacy needs" and 30 million people take its word.
 Our test shows whether this is really the case, or if CyberGhost's claims are just smoke and mirrors.

 What Is CyberGhost?

 CyberGhost ⇱ is a VPN service headquartered in Bucharest, which was acquired in 2017 by Kape Technologies PLC, a British cyber-security company.
 With the release of CyberGhost Security Suite, the provider has supplemented its VPN service with a comprehensive antivirus solution.
 In this review, however, we'll only assess its VPN functions and related security features.

 Offers good video steaming on Netflix or through the BBC's iPlayer